INFORMATION_SCHEMA tables enable you to monitor

 INNODB_TRX: Contains information about every transaction currently executing inside

-InnoDB, including the transaction state (for example, whether it is running or waiting for a lock, when the transaction started, and the particular SQL statement the transaction is executing.
+InnoDB, including the transaction state (for example, whether it is running or waiting for a lock), when the transaction started, and the particular SQL statement the transaction is executing.

 INNODB_LOCKS: Each transaction in InnoDB that is waiting for another transaction to release a lock (